tayapro/wizy/README.md

     chosen level of complexity on the game's outcome page.

   - **Champions** localStorage record has `Champions` as key and array of 5 objects with following structure:
-    `{name: USERNAME, score: SCORE_NUMBER, timeStamp: TIMESTAMP_NUMBER}` as value, where `USERNAME` is string, `SCORE_NUMBER` is total score number less 1000, `TIMESTAMP_NUMBER` - Unix epoch time.
+    `{name: USERNAME, score: SCORE_NUMBER, timeStamp: TIMESTAMP_NUMBER}` as value, where `USERNAME` is string, `SCORE_NUMBER` is total score number less 1000, `TIMESTAMP_NUMBER` - Unix epoch time. <br >
     The initial champions list is read and downloaded from the `champions` array in `champions.js` file.
 If a user achieves a score better than the minimum score in this list, they will be added to the champions list.
 The list will be updated
     (contains the 5 best players).
-A user can have a few records in the list of champions.
+A user can have a few records in the list of champions. <br >
     If a user refreshes the outcome page of the game multiple times, the champions page will not display any duplicates (the localStorage will also not contain duplicates).

 > [!NOTE]
 > There is no need to clean up localStorage before writing data because it will overwrite the `Username` and `Complexity` records.
 The `Champions` record will be updated based on a user's scores.